MaastrichtU-IDS/data2services-pipeline/README.md

 ---

-## Convert TSV & RDB: generate mapping file with AutoR2RML
+## Generate R2RML mapping file for TSV & RDB

 We use [AutoR2RML](https://github.com/amalic/autor2rml) to generate the [R2RML](https://www.w3.org/TR/r2rml/) mapping file to convert relational databases (Postgres, SQLite, MariaDB), CSV, TSV and PSV files to a generic RDF representing the input data structure.
 See the [Wiki](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-AutoR2RML-with-various-DBMS) for other DBMS systems and how to [deploy databases](https://github.com/MaastrichtU-IDS/data2services-pipeline/wiki/Run-PostgreSQL-database).